-It was the first time the youth entrepreneurship program expanded to include students outside of Immokalee, Florida, made possible by a grant from the Richard M. Schulze Family Foundation.
+In 2017, a 14-year-old young man from Naples entered the Taste of Immokalee (TOI) summer internship program.
+That young man is Jeremiah Paul.
+Jeremiah was selected to be in the program as a pilot to see if middle school students were ready to perform the task required of the program.
+It was the first time the youth entrepreneurship program recruited a middle school student, and it was the first time the program included students outside of Immokalee, Florida.
+This was made possible by a grant from the Richard M. Schulze Family Foundation.
 Breaking down the invisible boundaries that separate some of the State’s wealthiest and poorest communities, that summer marked a milestone for both the TOI program and for the 24 impressionable minds that would learn to run and operate a business alongside peers of differing socioeconomic and cultural backgrounds.

 Spend a Day on the Green, and Change a Student's Life

-With the success of last year's event, we are proud to announce our second annual Charity Golf Tournament.
-We encourage you to join us for a day of golf at the phenomenal Club at Olde Cypress, followed by a social event where you'll have the chance to meet the students involved in the program and hear how your support is transforming lives.
+With the success of last year's event, we are proud to announce our annual Charity Golf Tournament.
+We encourage you to join us for a day of golf at the phenomenal Estuary at Grey Oaks , followed by a cookout where you'll have the chance to meet the students involved in the program and hear how your support is transforming lives.

 *All proceeds benefit our Youth Entrepreneurship Program

 Tickets are now available for the Live Virtual Cooking Class Fundraiser benefiting Taste the Impact.
 100% of the proceeds will support the nonprofit’s youth entrepreneurship program that uniquely combines classroom learning and hands-on business experience to equip high school students with the skills they need to succeed in college and careers.